python/cpython/Doc/library/binhex.rst

 There is an alternative, more powerful interface to the coder and decoder, see the source for details.

-If you code or decode textfiles on non-Macintosh platforms they will still use the old Macintosh newline convention (carriage-return as end of line).
+If you code or decode textfiles on non-Mac platforms they will still use the old Mac newline convention (carriage-return as end of line).